technical details:

 - Dinah the Mule

 - Small part.
 Not listed by Maltin & Bann.
 She kicks the outlaws right into the well.
-Somebody has
+Somebody has painted some large spots on her.

 - donkey 013